-Yet it wasn’t as easy as purchasing a new machine.
-There was also a steep learning curve.
-Head Roaster Janine Melnick tells me, “When you’re changing from a smaller roaster to a larger roaster, your heat transfer changes, and the thickness of your temperature probe changes, so the mass of your roasting has to change.”
+With new equipment comes a steep learning curve.
+Head Roaster Janine Melnick tells me, “When you’re changing from a smaller roaster to a larger roaster, your heat transfer changes and the thickness of your temperature probe changes, so the mass of your roasting has to change.”

-Mastering the processes of a new machine takes time, and roasters must go through a trial and error phase (as well as significant amounts of research).
-Janine tells me, “Every roaster has their own personal roasting theory that’s made up of maybe books that they’ve read or roasters they have talked to.”
+Mastering the processes of a new machine takes time, and roasters must go through a trial and error phase (as well as doing significant amounts of research).
+Janine tells me, “Every roaster has their own personal roasting theory that’s made up of books that they’ve read and roasters they have talked to.”

-In other words, plan to buy a new machine – and plan to spend some time learning how to use it.
+In other words, plan to buy a new machine – but also plan to spend some time learning how to use it.

-Joe Bean’s Head Roaster, Janine Melnick.
+Joe Bean’s Head Roaster, Janine Melnick, at work.
 Credit: Cris Van Grol Photography

-They also had to reconsider their sales technique.
-“Even our sales department,” she says, “[we had to] kind of retool what kind of customer we were going after… It has just taken a little time for us to reimagine and change our mindset and how we approach, and who we approach, as far as wholesale customers.”
+They also had to reconsider their client relationships.
+“Even our sales department,” she says, “[we had to] kind of retool what kind of customer we were going after… It has just taken a little time for us to reimagine and change our mindset, our approach, and who we approach, as far as wholesale customers go.”

-And not only did they have to adjust their menu and adopt new sales practices, they also had to build new relationships – something that brings us to the point number 6…
+Not only did they have to adjust their menu and adopt new sales practices, but they also had to build new relationships – something that brings us to the point number 6…

 Joe Bean’s Wholesale Director, Katie Hagstrom, with some of the company’s coffees.
 Credit: Rachel Liz Photography